-A search for the origin of the word assessment shows that it comes from the Latin word assidere that combines the word “sedere” meaning to sit and “ad” meaning beside.
-Over the years, the word assessor has expanded to mean one who fixes the worth of something for taxation and also one who estimates the value of something.
+Assessment originates with Latin word assidere that combines the word “sedere” meaning to sit and “ad” meaning beside.
+Over the years, the word assessor has expanded to mean one who fixes the worth of something (such as for taxation) and also one who estimates the value of something.
 In education, assessment has evolved to mean a measure of knowledge and skills that is used to evaluate individuals, classrooms, schools, districts, and the educational system as a whole.

 Students have been sitting for tests for centuries, but rarely do teachers sit beside them to coach and guide their work.
 Perhaps it is time to return to our roots.
-Rather than using assessment interchangeably with the word measurement (the assignment of a numerical value) it would be better used to describe teachers and students working together to determine and guide the student’s growth towards mastery.
+Rather than using assessment interchangeably with the word measurement (the assignment of a numerical value) it more accurately describes teachers and students working together to determine and guide students’ growth towards mastery.

 - About 56 million students are enrolled in approximately 99,000 public elementary and secondary schools in the U.S. The number is 76 million if you include pre-K to college.

 - Before the school year is out, an estimated $543 billion will be spent on education.

 - About 3 million students are expected to graduate from high school each year. http://nces.ed.gov/fastfacts/

 - There are over 7 million teachers in the U.S. from pre-K to 12th grade.